 What is cohousing?

-Put simply, cohousing is a community-focussed way of living.
+Put simply, cohousing is a community-focused way of living.
 Residents live in their own private homes within a neighbourhood, but share resources and responsibilities to reduce living costs and live more sustainably.

 By meeting up regularly for meals and social occasions, we get to know each other and build trust.
 We are willing to look out for one another, perhaps by checking on someone if they’re ill, watching a friend’s children, or taking in a parcel for someone who’s at work.

 Shared facilities such as a common house, laundry room, bike store, guest rooms and a workshop reduce our carbon footprint, and costs are covered together as a community.

 Cohousing isn’t a new idea.
 It began in Denmark in the early 1970’s, and spread from there.
 Now, around 50,000 people in Denmark (and thousands more across the world) live in cohousing communities.

 As people in the UK increasingly decide that community and a more sustainable way of life are important to them, cohousing is gaining popularity here, too.
 19 cohousing communities have already been established around the country, and over 60 projects are in development.